Editor’s Note: This post was originally published in 2018 and has been updated.

 Wrong?

 Calm down, it’s all gonna be okay.
 The key to skiing is having the right gear, and the key to having that gear last for any length of time is maintaining it.
 If you prep your ski gear for the summer ahead of time, you’ll get plenty of life out of your skis.
 Not to mention, they’ll be ready to roll as soon as you are when that first snow falls.
-Summer maintenance is easy—as long as you know what to do.
+Summer maintenance is easy, as long as you know what to do.

 Step 1) Give your skis a good clean.

 Spring snow is generally dirtier as all the layers of grit throughout the season are left on the snow.
-Not to mention that ride back from the mountain strapped to the top of your car.
+Not to mention, that ride back from the mountain strapped to the top of your car.
 A quick clean of the topsheets, bases and bindings can do wonders for the look of the ski.
 Be sure to avoid spraying water directly into the bindings as it can dislodge the grease that’s used to lubricate the moving parts of the binding.
 A rag with soapy water should work just fine.
 If you’re serious about cleaning the bases, use a special base cleaner to get all the dirt off.

 Step 2) Dry that sucker off!

-Step 4) Get your iron and wax (and maybe a bubbly drink) and head to the garage.
+Step 4) Get your iron and wax (and maybe a bubbly drink)

 A layer of wax will prevent bases from drying and oxidizing over the summer and can seal the edges, preventing rust from gaining a foothold.
 Not to mention, they’ll be all waxed for next season.
 We like to rub the bar of wax along the edges to give it a light coat of protection over the summer and then melt a good layer of wax on the bases for some solid protection.
+When the fall comes around, you can just scrape off any excess wax at that time.

 Step 5) Step back and admire your work.